One thing that many entrepreneurs face is complete burnout.

 The Types of Hiatus

 The most popular type of hiatus is usually a few months.
 One graphic design agency owner I spoke with shuts down her agency every summer.
-Her and her employees enjoy their time off traveling, recharging and brainstorming ideas for the coming quarters.
+She and her employees enjoy their time off traveling, recharging and brainstorming ideas for the coming quarters.
 When they’re back from the summer, they’re ready to tackle their clients’ needs.
 Because clients know going in that the agency is closed during the summer, they have realistic expectations and know ahead of time that the agency is going to be unreachable.

 Seasonal 3-Day Weekends